I-beam: History

-The method of producing an I-beam, as rolled from a single piece of wrought iron, was patented by Alphonse Halbou of the company Forges de la Providence in 1849.
+In 1849, the method of producing an I-beam, as rolled from a single piece of wrought iron, was patented by Alphonse Halbou of Forges de la Providence in Marchienne-au-Pont, Belgium.

-Bethlehem Steel was a leading supplier of rolled structural steel of various cross-sections in American bridge and skyscraper work of the mid-twentieth century.
-Today, rolled cross-sections have been partially displaced in such work by fabricated cross-sections.
+Bethlehem Steel, headquartered in Bethlehem, Pennsylvania, was a leading supplier of rolled structural steel of various cross-sections in American bridge and skyscraper work of the mid-20th century.
+Rolled cross-sections now have been partially displaced in such work by fabricated cross-sections.

 Overview

 There are two standard I-beam forms: